bennycode/conventionalscripts.org/src/pages/index.md

 ## Configuration

-Following Conventional Scripts, additional options can be added to types.
+Following Conventional Scripts, additional options can be added to subtypes.
 The naming principle still holds: it is advisable to name configurations based on their purpose rather than using names that are specific to the tools being executed.

 Here's an example: